whisperle/Neural_Interpretation/README.md

     - Implement (Deep Lasso/ MLP/ SpaceNet/ FREM) for our new framework
         - Dataloader/ Model/ Loss/ Optimizer/ Training loop
         - Get corresponding brain region for each feature
+    - Extracting features from stimulus with pretrained model(ViT/ResNet50/...)
+        - Figure out with layer of the pretrained model to extract features
+        - Apply PCA on extracted features and get 1st coefficient
+        - Figure out what the 1st coefficient stands for (e.g. main component of the image)